nekohaxx/plistserver/README.md

 2. Go into the server's cloned directory, and simply run `cargo run`

+## Guide
+Take a look at the [guide](Guide.md) for local .ipa signing & installation using plistServer and other open source tools.

 ## Credits
 plistServer was originally written by the QuickSign team.
 [Source](https://github.com/QuickSign-Team/plistserver)